boundlessgeo/geodroid-server/docs/source/service-reference.rst

-The various HTTP services provided by Boundless Android Server are outlined further in the next sections.
+The various HTTP services provided by Boundless Server for Android are outlined further in the next sections.